 Why You Don't Want to Show Your ID

 Unfortunately, attempting to force an employee to honor the merchant-credit card agreement at the time of purchase is a losing battle.
-There are several stories about employees who've refused credit cards because the customer wouldn't show ID.
+There are several stories about employees who have refused credit cards because the customer wouldn't show ID.
 Store managers typically back up their employees.
 If you plan on refusing to show your ID, make sure the back of your credit card is signed.

-Sometimes, though, when the stories reach national media, the higher-ups usually side with the customer and promise to retrain their employees not to require ID unless the law requires it, for example with tobacco and alcohol purchases.
+Sometimes, though, when the stories reach national media, the higher-ups side with the customer and promise to retrain their employees not to require ID unless the law mandates it, for example, with tobacco and alcohol purchases.
 If a merchant refuses to honor your credit card because you won't show your ID, you can typically report them by calling the number on the back of your card, calling the card network (Visa, Discover, Mastercard, or American Express), or visiting the network website.